Hey Nostradamus!: 1999: Jason

-Eleven years after the massacre Jason struggles to cope with life.
-He pens a letter to his twin nephews, born after his older brother, Kent, dies in a car accident.
+Eleven years after the massacre, Jason struggles to cope with life.
+He writes a letter to his twin nephews, born after the death of his older brother, Kent.

-Jason details his current life circumstances working as a carpenter with no true friends and frequently drinking and occasionally blacking out.
-He reveals that he killed one of the shooters at Delbrook his father was angry with him for being a murderer causing his alcoholic mother to finally leave his abusive and controlling father, Reg, for good.
-In part because of his father's reaction Jason spends the two weeks after the shooting being investigated by the police and is devastated when his Youth Alive! friends and Cheryl's family turn against him.
+Jason works as a carpenter with no true friends, frequently drinking and occasionally blacking out.
+He reveals that after he killed one of the school shooters, his father Reg was angry with him and his alcoholic mother left Reg.
+Jason was investigated by the police and was devastated when his Christian friends and Cheryl's family turn against him.
 He is eventually cleared and his mother takes him to New Brunswick to recuperate.

-During one of his present day drinking binges Jason blacks out and comes to in an isolated location aware that he is about to be murdered by Yorgos, a friend of his boss.
-Jason defends himself and is able to escape from Yorgos but rather than kill him, Jason leaves him injured and even sends help to him.
+During one of his present-day drinking binges, Jason blacks out and comes to in an isolated location aware that he is about to be murdered by Yorgos, a friend of his boss.
+Jason defends himself and is able to escape from Yorgos; rather than kill him, however, Jason leaves him injured and sends help to him.

-At the end of his letter Jason reveals to his nephews that after Kent died his widow Barb asked Jason to impregnate her so that she could pass the child off as Kent's.
-Jason agreed under the condition that Barb marry him causing he and Barb to go to Las Vegas mimicking the conditions under which he married Cheryl.
-During their trip to Vegas they are spotted by an acquaintance who Barb later murders to protect her secret.
+At the end of his letter, Jason reveals to his nephews that after Kent died, his widow Barb asked Jason to impregnate her so that she could pass the child off as Kent's.
+Jason agreed under the condition that Barb marry him; they did so in Las Vegas, mimicking the conditions under which he married Cheryl.
+During their trip to Vegas, they are spotted by an acquaintance whom Barb later murders to protect her secret.
 Nine months later the twins are born.